Premises Liability Lawyers Serving Pompano Beach

 Don’t have a trusted attorney you can contact right away?
 No problem.
 We have the steps to help you find the best attorney possible in your area.

-But, before you do that, know that Florida’s statute of limitations gives individuals four years from the date of the accident to file a claim.
+But, before you do that, know that Florida’s statute of limitations gives individuals two years from the date of the accident to file a claim.
 While this seems like a long time, it can be easy to get distracted by your injuries or put off finding an attorney for later.

 For your best chances for your case to succeed, it needs to be one of the first things you do.
 Here’s how to do it.Research Firms in Your Area